Factbox - Maduro and Capriles vie for Venezuelan presidency

-CARACAS Venezuela's acting President Nicolas Maduro and opposition leader Henrique Capriles square off in an April 14 vote to succeed late leader Hugo Chavez.
+CARACAS Venezuelan acting President Nicolas Maduro and opposition candidate Henrique Capriles square off in an election on Sunday to determine who will succeed socialist leader Hugo Chavez, who died of cancer last month.

 Following is information about the two candidates and their policies: